SabrinaStoekly/photography_website/README.md

 From the moment you visit the website it is claer from the hero image it is a photographers website.
 The image has a contact us feature.

-### Navagation
+### Navigation
 <img src="assets/image_readme/nav_bar_readme.jpg" alt="nav bar">
 Avaible in the hearder, just under the nameof the company, the navagation baris reponsiveand includes three-pages; 'Home', 'Gallery' and 'About us'.
-Allowing the user to easly navagate through the website.
+Allowing the user to easily navagate through the website.

 ### Welcome
 <img src="assets/image_readme/welcome_readme.jpg" alt="welcome text">